Characterization of Null Geodesics on Kerr Spacetimes: The Kerr Spacetime

 \subsubsection{Properties of the Killing Fields and Tensor}

 The vector field $(\partial_\phi)^\nu$ is spacelike for all $r>0$.
-The vector field $(\partial_t)^\nu$ is timelike in the asymptotically flat region.
-It becomes spacelike in the interior of the \textit{ergoregion}, which is defined by the inequality $g( \partial _t , \partial _t ) \geq 0$ or in terms of BL-coordinates by $-\Delta+a^2 \sin ^2 \theta\leq 0$.
-The case of equality determines the boundary of the ergoregion which is often referred to as the ergosphere.
+The vector field $(\partial_t)^\nu$ is timelike in the asymptotic region, for $r$ sufficiently large.
+It becomes spacelike in the interior of the \textit{ergoregion}, which is defined by the inequality $g( \partial _t , \partial _t ) \geq 0$, or in terms of BL-coordinates by $-\Delta+a^2 \sin ^2 \theta\leq 0$.
+The case of equality determines the boundary of the ergoregion, often referred to as the ergosphere, on which $\partial_t$ is a null vector.
 Solving for the case of equality we get the radius of the ergosphere to be:

 At the equator the ergosphere lies at $r=2M$ while it corresponds to the horizon $r=r_+$ on the rotation axis.\\ As mentioned above the two Killing vector fields generate one-parameter groups of isometries.
 It is natural to ask if the Killing tensor present in the Kerr spacetimes can also be related to some sort of symmetry.
 This question can be answered using Hamiltonian formalism.
 For a Hamiltonian flow parametrized by $\lambda$ with Hamiltonian $H$ the derivative of any function $f(x,p)$ is given by the Poisson bracket: